CourtHive/tods-competition-factory/documentation/docs/apis/competition-engine-api.md

 ## scheduleMatchUps

-Auto schedule matchUps on a given date using the Garmin formula.
+Auto schedule matchUps on a given date using the Garman formula.

 ```js
 competitionEngine.scheduleMatchUps({